Guilouz/KlipperScreen-Flsun-Speeder-Pad/README.md

 My Macros for Super Racer can be found here : [macros.cfg](https://github.com/Guilouz/Klipper-Flsun-Super-Racer/blob/main/Configurations/macros.cfg)

-- Calibrations Menu use the following Macros:
+- This version of KlipperScreen use the following Macros:

   - `Endstops Calibrate` function use `[gcode_macro ENDSTOPS_CALIBRATION]`
   - `Calibrate` function use `[gcode_macro DELTA_CALIBRATION]`